rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 function is responsible for one task.

-This issue also ties into the second problem: although `query` and `filename` are configuration variables to our program, variables like `f` and `contents` are used to perform the program’s logic.
+This issue also ties into the second problem: although `query` and `filename` are configuration variables to our program, variables like `contents` are used to perform the program’s logic.
 The longer `main` becomes, the more variables we’ll need to bring into scope; the more variables we have in scope, the harder it will be to keep track of the purpose of each.
 It’s best to group the configuration variables into one structure to make their purpose clear.

 The third problem is that we’ve used `expect` to print an error message when opening the file fails, but the error message just prints `file not found`.